monarin/psana-nersc/psdaq/instructions/05_add_new_wave8.md

 * check Up Time to see if this corresponds to what we see on wave8 devGui (in case we're not sure about the correct lane)
 ![txi_ioc_wave8_main](/psdaq/images/txi_ioc_wave8_main.png)
 ![txi_ioc_wave8_diag](/psdaq/images/txi_ioc_wave8_diag.png)
+### Running Wave8 on daq control
+The full working cnf file is available here